hughsk/TwitterBot/README.md

     bot.post("Hello World");

-Easy!
-You'll have to fill in the variables to match your Twitter app and account of course.
+Easy, right?
+You'll have to fill in the authentication details to match your Twitter app and account of course.
 This also works the same as above, if you really want to save space: